mozilla-mobile/mozilla-vpn-client/docs/rfcs/0003-rfc-controller_refactor.md

 The `ConnectionManager` will communicate to the `Controller` to `activate()` and `deactivate()` the VPN.
 During one of the iterations of this proposal, someone asked if we can have signals instead of states in the `ConnectionManager`.
 The short answer is no. While emitting a signal to notify the UI about what we should be showing the user does the same thing, we still need to keep track of the current state internally so we know what to do next in case anything goes wrong at any other point.

-Here is the proposed set of `ConnectionManager` states and how they map to the `Controller` states.
-Please note that some of these states may go away once we are further along the implementation (e.g. we may not need `ConnectionStateSilentSwitching` anymore):
+Here is the proposed set of `ConnectionManager` states and how they map to the `Controller` states:

 ```c++
   enum VPNClientState {